mrismanaziz/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## Why did the coffee file a police report?
+It got mugged.